Gerontology: History

-In the medieval Islamic world, several physicians wrote on issues related to Gerontology.
+In the Islamic Golden Age, several physicians wrote on issues related to Gerontology.
 Avicenna's The Canon of Medicine (1025) offered instruction for the care of the aged, including diet and remedies for problems including constipation.
 Arabic physician Ibn Al-Jazzar Al-Qayrawani (Algizar, c.
 898–980) wrote on the aches and conditions of the elderly.
 His scholarly work covers sleep disorders, forgetfulness, how to strengthen memory, and causes of mortality.
 Ishaq ibn Hunayn (died 910) also wrote works on the treatments for forgetfulness.

 While the number of aged humans, and the life expectancy, tended to increase in every century since the 14th, society tended to consider caring for an elderly relative as a family issue.
 It was not until the coming of the Industrial Revolution that ideas shifted in favor of a societal care-system.
 Some early pioneers, such as Michel Eugène Chevreul, who himself lived to be 102, believed that aging itself should be a science to be studied. Élie Metchnikoff coined the term "gerontology" in 1903.

-Modern pioneers like James Birren began organizing gerontology as its own field in the 1940s, later being involved in starting a US government agency on aging – the National Institute on Aging – programs in gerontology at the University of Southern California and University of California, Los Angeles, and as past president of the Gerontological Society of America (founded in 1945).
+Modern pioneers like James Birren began organizing gerontology as its own field in the 1940s, later being involved in starting a US government agency on aging—the National Institute on Aging—programs in gerontology at the University of Southern California and University of California, Los Angeles, and as past president of the Gerontological Society of America (founded in 1945).

-With the population of people over 60 years old expected to be some 22% of the world's population by 2050, assessment and treatment methods for age-related disease burden – the term geroscience emerged in the early 21st century.
+With the population of people over 60 years old expected to be some 22% of the world's population by 2050, assessment and treatment methods for age-related disease burden—the term geroscience emerged in the early 21st century.